MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in programming tasks such as code generation \cite{jiang2024surveylargelanguagemodels, huynh2025largelanguagemodelscode}, code documentation \cite{chakrabarty2024freecustomizablecodedocumentation, dvivedi2024comparativeanalysislargelanguage}, and coding assistants \cite{li2025coding}.
-Furthermore, they show great promise in generating structured diagrams from natural language descriptions \cite{guernsey2025harnessing}.
+Large language models (LLMs) have demonstrated remarkable capabilities in programming tasks such as code generation \citep{jiang2024surveylargelanguagemodels, huynh2025largelanguagemodelscode}, code documentation \citep{chakrabarty2024freecustomizablecodedocumentation, dvivedi2024comparativeanalysislargelanguage}, and coding assistants \citep{li2025coding}.
+Furthermore, they show great promise in generating structured diagrams from natural language descriptions \citep{guernsey2025harnessing}.
 One type of structured diagram is a sequence diagram: a visual model used in software engineering that shows how objects, components, and processes interact with each other over time.
-Sequence diagrams are most commonly visualized in Unified Modeling Language (UML) \cite{uml251}, but can also be represented in a text-based syntax such as PlantUML \cite{plantuml2025} or Mermaid \cite{mermaid} (see Appendix~\ref{sec:sequence-diagram} for more details).
-LLMs have proven to be proficient in generating such text-based based sequence diagrams \cite{munima2021generatingsequence, wang2024llmsaidumlmodeling}.
+Sequence diagrams are most commonly visualized in Unified Modeling Language (UML) \citep{uml251}, but can also be represented in a text-based syntax such as PlantUML \citep{plantuml} or Mermaid \citep{mermaid}.
+A sample sequence diagram visually represented in UML and textually in Mermaid is shown in Figure~\ref{fig:mermaid-sample}.

+LLMs have proven to be proficient in generating such text-based sequence diagrams \citep{munima2021generatingsequence, wang2024llmsaidumlmodeling}.
 However, systematic evaluations for assessing an LLM's correctness in producing sequence diagrams remains largely underdeveloped.
-This has motivated research on developing evaluations for sequence diagram generation such as statistical method \cite{ferrari2024modelgenerationllmsrequirements} or an LLM-as-a-judge \cite{ahmed2025mcetbehavioralmodelcorrectness}.
+This has significant implications for software engineering since sequence diagrams are critical for modeling how components interact over time.
+Without a systematic benchmark, it is impossible to rigorously characterize an LLM’s strengths and weaknesses on this task, or to make principled comparisons across models and evaluation criteria.
+This has motivated research on developing evaluations for sequence diagram generation such as statistical method~\citep{ferrari2024modelgenerationllmsrequirements} or an LLM-as-a-Judge~\citep{ahmed2025mcetbehavioralmodelcorrectness}.